Zhang-lab/ATAC-seq_QC_analysis/Atac-seq_pipe_update_log.md

 ### Update record:
+04/11/2018, v1.2
+1. add warning for peak files with less than 100 peaks, there would be NO result for promoter percentage on peaks for those data
+2. reorganize pipe code for modulation

 03/26/2018, v1.1b
 1. add docker image id and md5sum for script file verification
 2. use soft link instead of mv for raw files (for cases in HTCF)